Aurora, Indiana: History

 Aurora was platted in 1819.
 It was named for Aurora, the goddess of dawn in Roman mythology.
-Aurora was incorporated in 1848.
+Aurora was incorporated as a town in 1822 and became a city in 1848, though some sources say 1845.

 Aurora is known for its historic downtown area and the ornate Hillforest mansion built for Thomas Gaff who earned his fortune shipping goods on the Ohio River by steamboat.
 The mansion was designed by architect Isaiah Rogers and was completed in 1855 in the Italian Renaissance style.
 The design is symmetrical.
 Details include deep overhangs, arched windows and balconies and porches.
 Hillforest was declared a National Historic Landmark in 1992.

+Aurora was once a sundown town, a place unwelcoming to non-whites after dark.
+Local newspaper The Aurora Journal reported on a reader's concern about a sign "posted somewhere along the river" that read, "Nigger, Don't Let the Sun Set on You in Aurora".
+According to the article, published on September 9, 1937, "The sign has been down for some time, but the idea still holds good."

 In addition to Hillforest, the Aurora City Hall, Aurora Methodist Episcopal Church, Aurora Public Library, Downtown Aurora Historic District, First Evangelical United Church of Christ, First Presbyterian Church, George Street Bridge, Lewis Hurlbert, Sr. House, Leive, Parks and Stapp Opera House, Levi Stevens House, and George Sutton Medical Office are listed on the National Register of Historic Places.